bouzidanas/streamlit-islands/README.md

 It might be useful to think of the dynamic parts of the app as 'islands' in a sea of static content.
 These islands are where the user interacts with the app and where the logic of the app is executed.
 Islands in the same app share the same global scope and thus can share data (variables, functions. etc) and state (`session_state`, etc).

 >[!NOTE]
->*You can achieve something closer to 'component islands' if you decorate the functions (that add dynamic parts of the script) with the `@st.experimental_fragment` decorator.
+>*You can achieve something even closer to 'component islands' if you decorate the functions (that add dynamic parts of the script) with the `@st.experimental_fragment` decorator.
 This turns those dynamic parts of the script into fragments which can rerun independently of the full script!*

 ## Usage
 To use this package, you need to have a markdown file that contains the static content of your Streamlit app and a Streamlit script that contains the dynamic content.

-## Markdown file
+### Markdown file
 The markdown file should contain the static content of your Streamlit app.
 Use placeholders to indicate where functions that add dynamic content should be called.

 #### Placeholder format